Erskine, Minnesota: Telephone and internet service

 The oldest telephone cooperative in the state, Garden Valley Telephone Company, is headquartered in Erskine and serves most of northwestern Minnesota.
 It was formed to provide telephone coverage to the region at a time when it was difficult to get phone service to the area.
-Garden Valley Telephone Company now provides internet service, although other ISPs also serve the area.
+Garden Valley Telephone Company now provides internet service, although other Internet service providers also serve the area.
 The Erskine telephone prefix is 687, formerly Murray 7, and the area code is 218.

 Newspapers

 Erskine is home to the Erskine Echo, a weekly newspaper that began publishing before 1900.
 Other weekly papers include the McIntosh Times and The 13 Towns (published in Fosston for the 13 townships of eastern Polk County).
 Area daily papers include the Crookston Times, Grand Forks Herald, The Forum, The Bemidji Pioneer, and the Star Tribune, available by subscription and in vendor boxes.

 Radio and television

 Erskine has no radio or television stations, but nearby Fosston is home to three radio stations.
 Radio and TV stations from Bemidji, Crookston, Thief River Falls, Grand Forks, Fargo, and Winnipeg can be picked up in Erskine.